knoxfighter/factorio-api-parser/README.md

 ## Prototypes
 All Prototype definitions from the [factorio wiki](https://wiki.factorio.com/Prototype_definitions) are served in a really big json file.
 This file can also be downloaded from my page: https://factorio-api.knox.moe/prototypes.json.
 This list is manually maintained.
 The current timestamp of the last changes have a subpage: https://factorio-api.knox.moe/prototypes.json/version
+The prototypes are also available as LUA file.
+In the LUA files all prototypes typed `string` or `stringArray` are only in there as alias to `string` or `string[]`.
+Also, everything of type `prototype` is stripped, cause there is no practical format to define it.

 The JSON is a map from string to objects.
 I wrote java classes, that provide the possibility to read and write the JSON with GSON.